adunning/latin-greek-scientific-terminology/syllabus/cla201-syllabus-fall-2014.markdown

 - Test I (16 October): 20%
 - Test II (20 November): 20%
-- Vocabulary Presentation: 10%
+- Weekly Vocabulary Assignments (due the night before each class): 10%
-- Pre-Lecture Analyses of Article Vocabulary: 5%
-- In-Depth Analysis of Article Vocabulary (due 27 November): 10%
+- Vocabulary Analysis Paper (due 27 November): 15%
 - Final Exam: 35%

 No late assignments will be accepted without advance permission from the instructor.